richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 ## Magical skills

 * Astral (Smarts): The skill to assense living beings' aura or engage in combat on the Astral Plane.
-* Conjuration (Spirit): the skill for summoning or banishing spirits, for both shamans and mages.
+* Conjuration (Spirit): the skill for summoning or banishing spirits, for all magical traditions.
 * Sorcery (Smarts): The spellcasting skill for Arcane Background (mage).
 * Sorcery (Spirit): The spellcasting skill for Arcane Background (shaman).